 We all know that before school starts we need to schedule annual checkups and go back-to-school shopping, but how do we set our kids up for success that will last through the school year and beyond?
 By empowering our kids with the gift of time management.
-Stephanie Katleman, a San Diego mom and founder of The M.O.M.
-Method (Manage and Organize Myself), shares her tips to help get your kids on the right track.
+Stephanie Katleman, a mom and founder of The M.O.M.
+Method (Manage and Organize Myself), shares her tips to help get kids on the right track.

 Set a bedtime.